UniversaBlockchain/UniCherryGarden/docs/unicherrypicker-synchronization.md

 Otherwise, we just poll the blocks from Ethereum connector, and write them to DB.

-After writing the blocks to the DB, we decide should we go to `pauseThenMayCheckReorg` or to `iterateMayCheckReorg`:
+After writing the blocks to the DB, we decide should we go to `pauseThenMayCheckReorg` or to `reiterateMayCheckReorg`:

 * If we have reached `eth.syncing.currentBlock`, we go to `pauseThenMayCheckReorg` state.
-* Otherwise we go to `iterateMayCheckReorg` state.
+* Otherwise we go to `reiterateMayCheckReorg` state.

 ### TailSyncer